 - Indication of RNP 4 authorization implies the aircraft and pilots are also authorized RNP 10.

 - Chapter 5, section 1, of this manual includes information on all flight plan codes.
-RNP 10 has the same meaning and application as RNAV 10.
+RNP 10 has the same meaning and application as 10.
 They share the same code.

-Pilots operating under reduced lateral separation must be particularly familiar with, and prepared to rapidly implement, the standard contingency procedures specifically written for operations when outside ATC surveillance and direct communications (for example, the oceanic environment).
+Pilots operating under reduced lateral separation must be particularly familiar with, and prepared to rapidly implement, the standard contingency procedures specifically written for operations when outside ATC surveillance and direct VHF communications (for example, the oceanic environment).
 Specific procedures have been developed for weather deviations.
 Operators should ensure all flight crews operating in this type of environment have been provided the standard contingency procedures in a readily accessible format.
 The margin for error when operating at reduced separation mandates correct and expeditious application of the standard contingency procedures.
-These internationally accepted procedures are published in ICAO Document 4444, chapter 15.
+These internationally accepted procedures are published in Document 4444, chapter 15.
 The procedures are also reprinted in the U.S. Aeronautical Information Publication (AIP), En Route (ENR) Section 7.3, Special Procedures for In-flight Contingencies in Oceanic Airspace; and AC 91-70.